bookstairs/bookstairs/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---

 <!--
-Thank you for reporting a possible bug in bookhunter.
+Thank you for reporting a possible bug in bookstairs.

 Please fill in as much of the template below as you can.

-Version: output of `bookhunter version`
+Version: output of `bookstairs version`
 Platform: output of `uname -a` (UNIX), or version and 32 or 64-bit (Windows)

 If possible, please provide code that demonstrates the problem, keeping it as